obinnakalu135/STORM/README.md

 ## Using the Code (Mac and Windows)

 This project requires Python libraries and some setup steps.
-Here's a detailed guide for Mac and Windows users, without assuming any prior knowledge of tools like conda or miniconda.
+Here's a detailed guide for Mac and Windows users.
 **Mac and Windows (Using Python)**

 1. **Download and Install Python:**